TayMcKenzieNZ/TaysMerchPack/README.md

 **Thanks for downloading and checking out my clothing pack!**

-This is a little project I slapped together with the DurtyClothTool
+This is a little project I slapped together with the help of [DurtyFree's](https://github.com/DurtyFree) [Durty Cloth Tool](https://github.com/DurtyFree/durty-cloth-tool)

 ---------------------------------------